-Despite all my time spent catering the class content partly for him, addressing his quibbles, and giving him personalized help, he didn’t act on any of that, but instead continued his negativity spiel.
+Despite spending all my time catering the class content to him and giving him personalized help, he didn’t act on it but continued his negativity.

 This made me realize something.

-Because he was louder than others, he got my attention, and hence my time and energy.
+He stood out like a sore thumb from other participants who were eager to learn.
+Because he was loud, he got my attention, and hence my time and energy.

-- Loud doesn’t mean important or more important.
+- Loud doesn’t mean something is important or more important than others.

-- Loud doesn’t mean valuable or more valuable.
+- Loud doesn’t mean something deserves more attention than other things.

 What This Means for Us